-Figure 28 displays the proportion of trips landed per state by pounds landed (in 100 lb. increments); fishery data included were from FY2012 to FY2018 to be representative of the current possession limit.
+Figure 28 shows the proportion of trips landed per state by pounds landed (in 100 lb. increments) in FY2012 to FY 2018 to be representative of the current possession limit.
 Pounds landed per trip appears to vary by state.
 For example, the two states with the most overall trips (i.e. NJ and MA) have mostly seen 600 lb. trips.
 States with fewer active vessels and trips landed have maintained a range of trip sizes, such as RI, where most trips have landed between 100 and 300 lbs.
 Overall, Figure 28 further suggests that LAGC vessels maintain a range of landings per trip, and that trends in trip sizes vary by state.